joshuaeckroth/cse230-website/homework/homework-8.markdown

 enter the new room (i.e.  `cur_room->enter(this)` after `cur_room` has
 been changed).

-Note that there will be a small problem with the modified Room class.
-Your new Room class will need a vector of agents, like so:
+Note that there will be a small problem with the modified `Room` class.
+Your new `Room` class will need a set of agents, like so:

 {% highlight cpp %}
 class Room
 {
 private:
-    vector<Agent*> occupants;
+    set<Agent*> occupants;

     // ...
 };